Meeting Social Rules

 Duty of registering with administrative bodies

-When hiring staff, en entrepreneur must register new employees with the following bodies:
+When hiring staff, an entrepreneur must register new employees with the following bodies:

 - the regional social security authority or the Prague Social Security Authority dealing with pension and sickness insurance